dsgallups/the-life-engine-rust/README.md

 Unfortunately, this hashmap quickly moves out of sync with the ECS, and I'm unsure why.

-See src/environment/locations for the [`OccupiedLocations`] newtype hashmap
+See `src/environment/locations` for the [`OccupiedLocations`] newtype hashmap

-and src/cell/mover.rs:74 for the area of panic
+and `src/cell/mover.rs:74` for the area of panic and proof of non-sync

 ### Questions